 Opiates are some of the most widely abused drugs in the world accounting for millions of cases of addiction, hundreds of thousands of cases of overdose and thousands of deaths each year.
-Opiates have been widely abused throughout history dating back as far as ancient Chinese history long before it was even realized that opiates such as opium were addictive.
-According to Harvard University, opiate addiction treatment is nothing new but there are many new and improved methods that have been devised to help those who suffer from opiate addiction to overcome this potential fatal disorder and make a clean break for the road to recovery.
+According to Harvard University, there are many new and improved methods of opiate addiction treatment that have been devised to help people overcome this potential fatal disorder and make a clean break for the road to recovery.

 Dozens of different medications and drugs are derived or synthesized from opiates including morphine, heroin and many prescription drugs including Vicodin, Oxycodone and Hydrocodone.
 These drugs all have very potent addictive qualities that can quickly lead to physical and psychological dependence that is challenging to overcome.
 Opiate addiction treatment provides quality, effective care for those who suffer from opiate addiction shedding new light on the subject of drug dependence, recovery and lifelong sobriety.

 The first step of opiate addiction treatment is detox.
 During this step of treatment, the individual stops taking opiates and allows his or her body to adjust to life without the drugs.
 During this time, there are often a range of withdrawal symptoms including:

 - Muscle aches and pains